Seshadri constants of parabolic vector bundles: Acknowledgements

 \section{Acknowledgements}

+We are grateful to the referee for carefully reading the paper and giving several useful suggestions which improved the paper.
 The second and the fourth authors are partially supported by a grant from Infosys Foundation.
-The third author is supported financially by SERB-NPDF fellowship (File no : PDF/2021/000282).
+The third author is supported financially by SERB-NPDF fellowship (File no: PDF/2021/000282).
 The first author is partially supported by a J. C. Bose Fellowship.